RiskIdent/ansible-collection-luks/docs/reboot_luks_ssh.md

   ansible requires to be able to contact the remote machine to gather facts and to just ping it to make sure it has SSH access.

 - Only supports one main encrypted partition.
+Subsequent LUKS decryptions can be chained using /etc/crypttab and key files on original encrypted partition.

 - Does not distinguish connection errors with other SSH errors.
 E.g: if the `luks_ssh_private_key_file` points to a path that does not exist.